 Information about housing and tenancy fraud

-We are working jointly with housing associations to tackle those who abuse the system.
-This will ensure that properties are allocated to those that need them.
+We're working jointly with housing associations to tackle those who abuse the system.
+This makes sure that properties are allocated to those that need them.

 Social housing can be abused in many different ways.
 It might begin when applying to receive social housing, and continue through to a misuse of the Right to Buy scheme.
 Some actions taken might be criminal offences, some civil breaches and some both.